NORTH COUNTY TRAILWAY:

 Baldwin Place to Millwood (before the on-road detour); 12 miles

-Difficulty: Moderate.
+Difficulty: North County Trailway; Moderate.
 Paved rail trail, but some grades could be tough for kids on bikes.
 The on-road section after Millwood is not recommended for kids or bike novices.

-To start from the Yorktown/Somers border parking lot; Take exit 6 off of I-684 to Route 35 west.
+To start from the Yorktown/Somers border parking lot [Northern End]; Take exit 6 off of I-684 to Route 35 west.
 When you come to the junction of Routes 118 & 202, continue straight on Routes 35, 118 & 202.
 You'll come to the parking lot where the trail crosses the road at the border of Yorktown and Somers.

-To start from the Route 117 parking lot; Take the Route 117 exit off the Taconic State Parkway or Route 9A to Route 117 west.
+To start from the Route 117 parking lot [Southern End]; Take exit 4 off the Taconic State Parkway to Route 117 west.
 The lot is on the left side.
 An overflow lot is located just west of this lot.

-To start from the Old Saw Mill River Road parking lot; Take exit 23 off the Saw Mill River Parkway.
+To start from the Old Saw Mill River Road parking lot [Southern End]; Take exit 23 off the Saw Mill River Parkway.
 Northbound; The parking lot is right off the exit ramp.
 Southbound; Turn left on Old Saw Mill River Rd and travel underneath the Parkway.
 Turn right up the off-ramp, then left into the parking lot.

 The Metro-North Railroad's Harlem Line has a stop in Southeast, which is 4 ½ miles east of Carmel (start of the Putnam County Trailway) and a stop in Pleasantville, which is 1.4 miles from the Route 117 parking lot along the North County Trailway.
 This gives the hearty biker the option of doing a roughly 30 mile bike trip and then returning to your vehicle via the Metro-North Railroad.
 This is how we were able to bike so much of the trail without having to backtrack.
 The route to the stations is on-road and includes a couple of tough hills and thus is recommended for experienced bikers only.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

 The North County Trailway is one of four interconnected rail-trails on the former New York Central Railroad's Putnam Division line.
 This former railroad provided freight and passenger service from 1881 to 1958 between the Bronx and Putnam County.
 Starting from Van Cortlandt Park in the northwest Bronx, the Old Putnam Rail Trail travels north to the South County Trailway in Westchester County.
-When you cross Old Saw Mill River Road the trail turns into the North County Trailway and continues north to Putnam County where it becomes the Putnam County Trailway .
-The Tarrytown Lakes Spur Trail travels west from the junction of the North & South County Trailways.
+When you cross Old Saw Mill River Rd the trail turns into the North County Trailway and continues north to Putnam County where it becomes the Putnam County Trailway .
+The Putnam County Trailway will soon connect (Bridge still under construction as of August 2020) to the Maybrook Trailway in Brewster.
+The Tarrytown Lakes Spur Trail travels west from the junction of the North & South County Trailways following the old rail bed of the Putnam Division of the New York Central Railroad and provides a connection to the Old Croton Aqueduct Trail .

 old Putnam Division Railroad at the start of the trail.
 Other informative